Understanding the basis period reform: why it matters

 Under the old system, the misalignment between accounting periods and tax periods often resulted in tax liability mismatches.
 This could lead to situations where individuals and businesses paid tax on income they hadn’t yet received or, conversely, delayed paying tax on income received.
 The Basis Period Reform aims to align tax liability with actual income earned, reducing these mismatches and providing a fairer system.

-Enhanced Planning and Predictability
+Enhanced planning and predictability

 With the new rules, taxpayers can have greater control and predictability over their tax planning.
 By allowing for more flexibility in choosing the basis period, individuals and businesses can better manage their tax liability based on their financial circumstances.
 This increased flexibility is particularly beneficial for those with fluctuating incomes.

-Alignment with Digitalization
+Alignment with digitalisation

-The Basis Period Reform is designed to align with the ongoing digitalization of the tax system in the UK – Making Tax Digital (MTD).
+The Basis Period Reform is designed to align with the ongoing digitalisation of the tax system in the UK – Making Tax Digital (MTD).
 As more tax-related processes move online, having a simplified and consistent basis period calculation is essential for efficient reporting and compliance.
 It helps streamline the transition to MTD and makes it easier for taxpayers to interact with HM Revenue & Customs (HMRC).

-Fairness and Consistency
+Fairness and consistency

 Perhaps the most significant impact of the Basis Period Reform is its contribution to fairness and consistency in taxation.
 It ensures that individuals and businesses are taxed on the income they have actually earned within the chosen basis period, eliminating potential distortions and discrepancies.

-Can there be issues with Non-Alignment?
+Can there be issues with non-alignment?

 If a business chooses not to align to the tax year, then it is very likely that those businesses will need to refile a Self-Assessment if estimates are being used.